-Suffice to note, President Yoweri Museveni has on two occasions, 2017 and 2019; refused to assent to the Genetic Engineering Regulatory Bill citing a litany of controversial issues.
+Suffice it to note, President Yoweri Museveni has on two occasions, in 2017 and 2019; refused to assent to the Genetic Engineering Regulatory Bill citing a litany of controversial issues.

 Fast forward, Buturo warned that any change in mind will subject Uganda and Ugandans to unparalleled slavery.

 “What they really want is to control you.
 They have taken away everything and now the little area we have that we call food they want to take it away.
 They are saying abandon your seeds, they are not good enough, we have better seeds and sadly some of our people are foolishly accepting that situation that, we should; now be in a state of affairs where we are fed by others,” he exclaimed.

 “Imagine a whole continent of Africa being fed by all these multinational organizations with all implications of that.
 That you will be fed and they don’t stop there, they say every season you must buy our seeds because it is a seed that has been patented, you cannot own it.
 It is theirs, so every season you have to buy.
 They are asking us to move away from independence to some extent to dependence,” Buturo further illustrated.

 Fast forward, he stated that a bill aimed at countering this development is in the offing and its contents shall be made public at the designated time.
 Part of the areas, this law is expected to address include the establishment of plant gene banks.